Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 Leave off "Win64" and WIN_INSTALLER_USE_64BIT_CRT=1 if you're building the 32-bit version of Sigil with the "VS2015 x86 Native Tools Command Prompt" shortcut.

 You can also use cmake-gui (double-click on cmake-gui in the cmake/bin directory) and avoid using the command-prompt altogether if you wish (although you're on your own in figuring out how to enter all the cmake configuration options in the gui).

+The following three cmake options are used to manually specify which Python3 you want to use when building Sigil instead of relying on the included cmake utilities to try and automatically find a suitable version.
+They can come in handy it you have multiple versions of Python 3 installed on your computer.

+-DPYTHON_LIBRARY=`<the full path to the python3.x shared library (python37.dll)>`

+-DPYTHON_INCLUDE_DIR=`<the path to the directory where python3.x's header files (python.h) can be found>`

+-DPYTHON_EXECUTABLE=`<the full path to the python3.x binary (python.exe)>`

+If you don't want to build/include the bundled Python environment in the Sigil installer, use the -DPKG_SYSTEM_PYTHON=0 in the CMake configure command to disable it. **NOTE**: you'll have to configure an external Python interpeter for running Sigil plugin.
+The "Use Bundled Python" feature will be unavailable.

 ### Compiling Sigil